crdoconnor/strictyaml/FAQ.rst

   TOML aims for simplicity, a goal which is not apparent in the YAML specification.

-A cut down the YAML specification however - with implicit typing, node anchors/references and flow style cut out ends up being *simpler* than TOML.
+StrictYAML's cut down version of the YAML specification however - with implicit typing, node anchors/references and flow style cut out, ends up being simpler than TOML.

 TOML's use of special characters for delimiters instead of whitespace makes the resulting output noiser and harder for humans to parse.
 Here's an example from the TOML site: